PreciselyData/cloudnative-geocoding/kubernetes/README.md

   ```
   kubectl  get services -o wide -w nginx-ingress-ingress-nginx-controller
    ```
-Copy the external IP/URL and port of the Ingress service, and then create the Geocoding application test page URL:
+Copy the External IP/URL and Port of the Ingress service, and then create the Geocoding application test page URL:

   `http://<External-IP>:<port>/geocode`